 While your staff are (usually) fully available to you at any time during the working day, agencies and freelancers are managing your work alongside that of other clients.
 And if they’re based overseas and working in different time zones, this further complicates things.
 Before you sign, ask about their service level agreements with clients.
 Do they have a specific window in which they aim to reply to requests?
 Will you need to save all feedback and actions for a weekly meeting?
 What happens if your main contact is unavailable?
 Do due diligence, and then plan well to get the most out of the relationship.

-If you’re paying an overseas agency, remember to factor in exchange rate and transfer fees.
+If you’re paying an overseas agency, remember to factor in the exchange rate and transfer fees.
 Banks charge up to 8x more than other currency exchange solutions such as CurrencyFair.
 We offer competitive rates - on average just 0.45% above interbank rate - so you’re always in control of what outsourcing is costing you.